ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/MeshInterface.md

 ![NanostackRfPhy](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/NanostackRfPhy.png)

-Applications use only `LoWPANNDInterface`, `ThreadInterface` or `NanostackEthernetInterface` directly to set up the network and provide a driver.
+Applications use only `LoWPANNDInterface` or `ThreadInterface` directly to set up the network and provide a driver.
 The rest of the classes provide an abstration between Nanostack and Socket layers of Mbed OS.

 See [NanostackRfPhy.h](https://github.com/ARMmbed/mbed-os/blob/master/features/nanostack/FEATURE_NANOSTACK/nanostack-interface/NanostackRfPhy.h) for an up-to-date header file and API.